eiBoard-Company/eiBoard/SoftwareRequirementsSpecification.md

 ### 3.5 Supportability

 #### 3.5.1 Coding Standards
 We are going to write the code by using all of the most common clean code standards.
 For example we will name our variables and methods by their functionalities.
 This will keep the code easy to read by everyone and make further developement much easier.
 When merging onto the main branch we will have one ore more read over that code to assure the quality.
+Furthermore we'll try to organize our Code according to the View-Model-Controller Model.

 #### 3.5.2 Testing Strategy
 The application will have a high test coverage and all important functionalities and edge cases should be tested.
 Further mistakes in the implementation will be discovered instantly and it will be easy to locate the error.